ejeschke/ginga/doc/manual/plugins.rst

 .. image:: figures/lineprofile-plugin.png
    :align: center

-The Line Profile plugin plots the values of the pixels at the current cursor position through the selected axis.
+The Line Profile plugin is used for multidimensional (i.e. 3D or higher) images.
+It plots the values of the pixels at the current cursor position through the selected axis.
 This can be used to create normal spectral line profiles.
-Be warned, there are no restrictions to what axes can be chosen, as such, the output can be meaningless.
+Be warned, there are no restrictions to what axes can be chosen.
+As such, the output can be meaningless.

 .. _plugins-histogram: